 The Port of Miami is home to one of the world's largest cruise ports and is a major cargo port in the United States.
 The port is located on Dodge Island, just off the coast of downtown Miami.
-The Port Boulevard Bridge, currently the sole access point to the port, has experienced significant vehicle traffic in recent years due to the growth of Miami’s cargo and tourism trades.
-The Port of Miami Tunnel Project was the culmination of a study performed by the Florida Department of Transportation, determining that a second point of entry to the port was necessary to help alleviate congestion on the Port Boulevard Bridge.
-The Tunnel project links the Port of Miami with the adjacent Interstate system, improving the passenger and cargo movement to and from the Port.
+The Port Boulevard Bridge, which was the sole access point to the port, experienced significant vehicle traffic in recent years due to the growth of Miami’s cargo and tourism trades.
+The Port of Miami Tunnel Project was the culmination of a study performed by the Florida Department of Transportation (FDOT), determining that a second point of entry to the port was necessary to help alleviate congestion on the bridge.
+The Tunnel project, delivered through a public-private partnership, links the Port of Miami with the adjacent interstate system, improving the passenger and cargo movement to and from the Port.

 - Twin-Bored Tunnel System

 - Technical Advisement and Procurement of Concessionaire